ASLA

 A good domestic violence lawyer will protect your rights and mitigate or eliminate the domestic violence penalties.
 When selecting a domestic violence attorney, it is a good idea to choose one who not only has DV defense experience, but who also has the knowledge to protect you from civil consequences that can be life changing.

-At Beckwith Law, we don't just fight for you in the courtroom, we also provide responsive communication and understanding.
-We have office locations in Seattle and Tacoma and can be called any day of the week (including after-hours) for a free consultation.
+We have office locations in Seattle & Tacoma and we can be called any day of the week (including after-hours) for a free consultation.